jcejohnson-archive/docker-nfsd/README.md

 ## tragus/nfsd
 tragus/webmin with a basic nfs server installed.

+## Note to self

+Using --net=host I've had good luck with pandrew/nfs-server.
+Except for my weird apache/webmin base image stuff, this is essentially the same and should behave.

 ## Why?

 I use NFS in my home network to share storage between multiple physical and